 As a project leader/expert you design and guide a research project of your own interest which combines CSS methods with a topical focus on social cohesion in a broad sense.
 Further on, you give one lecture or a hands-on workshop for all participants.
 The project may involve data-driven modeling, make use of simulation or prediction, or it might look into the consequences of social cohesion, for instance, its relation to conflicts and migration.
 We intend to tackle a blend of research questions proposed by experts.
 You can choose to be involved in the assessment process for participants.
 Travel expenses (economy class), accommodation, and meals (half-board) will be covered.
 A small honorarium can be granted if needed.

 To apply, please submit one pdf file (max.
 6 pages in total) by November 3, 2019.
 The file should include:

 - Expertise.
 Summary of your expertise in CSS methods or on the topic of social cohesion (or an aspect of it).

 - Lecture or hands-on workshop.
-Title and a short description of one to three potential method or topical lectures or hands-on workshop.
+Title and a short description of one to three potential methods or topical lectures or hands-on workshops.

 - CV and publication list: A link to a website with both is sufficient.